 In addition to the policy that NO late homework or quizzes will be accepted (see Homework and Quizzes), there are no make-up exams.
 If you know ahead of time that you are going to miss class for a legitimate reason, it is your responsibility to inform me and make the necessary arrangements.
 If you have a conflict with a scheduled exam due to a school sponsored or excused event, you MUST have documentation and you MUST arrange to take the exam BEFORE you leave.
 To request an alternate exam date because of an approved conflict, please fill out the Alternate Exam Date Request Form which can be found in Blackboard.
-You must either submit the forms directly to me during class or office hours or email the form along with the necessary documentation at least two weeks prior to the first exam.
+You must either submit the forms directly to me during class or office hours or email the form along with the necessary documentation at least ONE week prior to the first exam.
 A request for a rescheduled exam will only be considered in rare, documentable, and verifiable instances.
 The decision to grant an alternate exam date will be at the sole discretion of the instructor and/or course coordinator.

-Course Strategies
+Success Strategies

-The primary methods for course content delivery will be lecture.
+The primary methods for course content delivery will be lecture and occasionally group work.

-- You should bring your textbook with you to class.
-You will be guided through the notes and course material will be explained. - Students may work through their homework and quiz assignments outside of class time since the MyLabsPlus program is accessible from any source with an internet connection.
+- You should bring paper with you to class for taking notes.
+You will be guided through course material and may work together on various questions to ensure understanding. - Additional content material and notes can be found in the multimedia/eBook tabs in MyLabsPlus. - Students will be required to work through their homework and quiz assignments outside of class time since MyLabsPlus is accessible from any source with an internet connection.
 Beyond the time required to attend each class meeting, students enrolled in this course should expect to spend at least an additional 9 hours per week of their own time in course-related activities, including reading required materials, completing assignments, preparing for exams, etc.

-Announcements: Found in MyLabsPlus and in Blackboard.
+Announcements: Found in Blackboard.